isc-projects/kea/doc/guide/dhcp6-srv.rst

 As with the DHCPv4 server, binding to specific addresses and disabling re-detection of interfaces are supported.
-But ``dhcp-socket-type`` is not because DHCPv6 uses UDP/IPv6 sockets only.
+But ``dhcp-socket-type`` is not supported, because DHCPv6 uses UDP/IPv6 sockets only.
 The following example shows how to disable the interface detection:

 ::